robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 upgrading pattern.

-Additionally, there are quite a few missing pieces in the current ecosystem, that from what I now, are hard to add for different reasons, such as `i18n`, `subtleCrypto` amonth others.
+Additionally, there are quite a few missing pieces in the current ecosystem, that from what I now, are hard to add for different reasons, such as `i18n`, `subtleCrypto` among others.
 There is also an ongoing effort to increase the compatibility with web environments by bringing the WebAPIs to the React Native.

 Having a package that can iterate separately, working on adding missing features independently of React Native UI layer would make bringing the support faster.
+Currently, React Native tightly couples its feature and UI code, making them non-separable.
-Currently, working on bringing new APIs to React Native from Web requires us to create UI to even be able to test them, or otherwise is very hard to do.
+Given that React Native plans on integrating more closely with WebAPIs (or a subset), this coupling makes it hard to work on these APIs as well as test them, slowing down the development speed, as we need to create a UI to even be able to test them, or otherwise is very hard to do (as it seems to not be a supported development path).

-It should be possible to alter some parts of React Native without creating and maintaining a fork or a long list of internal patches.
+It should be possible to alter or swap some parts of React Native without creating and maintaining a fork or a long list of internal patches.
+A plug-and-play architecture is a sign of good design, allows greater modularity, and facilities separation of concerns and decoupling.

 ### Goals

 **The main goal is to make it possible for end-users, by altering build and runtime configuration, to create perfectly fit runtime variant they need for the application.**

-> __NOTE__: We are still talking about headless APIs, not related to platform UIs.
+> __NOTE__: In this context we are talking about headless APIs, not related to UI.

 To do this, we should have an extensible layer, that can be built upon and configured, just like LEGO blocks.

-For example, if the project is in need for the i18n API (and therefore ICU), and they are ready to accept the drawbacks of increased app binary, it should be easily doable, without forking the React Native.
+For example, if the project is in need for the i18n API, and they are ready to accept the drawbacks of increased app binary and increased app startup time, it should be easily doable, without forking the React Native.
 The same can be said about other APIs, such as `crypto`, where they might want to use our provided solution, not use it at all, or use in-house closed source solution.

 The same can be said about changing the JS engine.
 The proposed layer would take care of allowing user to use another engine by using the already existing `jsi` interface.
 JS engine should be treated like a building block similar to others that can be changed easily by build time configuration.

-Right now, we have something similar already: the C++-only TurboModules, which are kind of tightly coupled with the rest of the React Native and the distinction can be quite confusing for newcomers.
+Right now, we have something similar already: the C++-only TurboModules, which are kind of tightly coupled with the rest of the React Native and the distinction can be a bit confusing for newcomers.

 Such blocks would have access to Event Loop and JS engine, so new globals can be added in as-needed basis.

+Taking WebAPIs as an example, having their implementations split across multiple different TurboModules, we can release and version them independently further simplifying update process.
+In case the `react-natime-runtime` changes in a breaking manner, we can tightly couple the versions of such TurboModules or make them part of `react-native-runtime` that are extracted later, when the breaking changes become less frequent.

 __Secondary goal is to be able to develop and test those headless modules easily, on the CI pipeline without visual environment__.

 By having the possibility to run the "blocks" (C++ only turbo modules) in a headless JS environment we are able to test the implementations easily on many CI platforms and on different JS engines (ideally).

+A side effect of this is we can perhaps achieve faster build times both on CI and locally, resulting in lower cost of such pipelines.

 __Tertiary goal is to bring OOT platforms closer to first-class citizens__